^

 , medical expert

-Antibodies to the adrenal glands are directed against the microsomal structures of cells of the adrenal cortex.
-They belong to IgG, they possess organ-specificity and are more frequent in women.
-The determination of antibodies in serum is used to establish the pathogenetic mechanisms of the development of primary adrenal atrophy.
+Antibodies to the adrenal glands are directed against the microsomal structures of the adrenal cortex cells.
+They belong to IgG, are organ-specific and appear more often in women.
+Determination of antibodies in the blood serum is used to establish the pathogenetic mechanisms of the development of primary adrenal atrophy.

 Antibodies are detected in 38-60% of patients with idiopathic Addison's disease.
 Over time, the concentration of antibodies in Addison's disease may change, and they may disappear.
 Antibodies to adrenal antigens can be detected in 7-18% of patients with tuberculous etiology of Addison's disease and 1% of elderly patients.